 Currently we only have a soldering iron and a lab power source, but we are hoping to buy oscilloscopes and other measuring equipment that will allow members to do everything from a small LED project to arduino or raspberry pi based robots.

-If you want to use any of the facilities or machines listed above, you need to be a member of the coop.
-This requires a small fee and a certain amount of participation in general tasks.
+If you want to use any of the facilities or machines listed above, all you need to do is a certain amount of participation in general tasks.

 Additionally some machines will require skill to operate, and you need to prove that you are able, possibly participate in training.

-Consumables, like wood, thread, clay, electronic parts, cost but many basic ones are made available at cost price by the coop.
+Consumables, like wood, thread, clay, electronic parts, cost but many basic ones are made available at cost price by the Hub.